swift-on-server/articles/Sources/Articles/Documentation.docc/2025/jwt-kit/jwt-kit.md

 If you inspect the token on [jwt.io](https://jwt.io), you'll see that it consists of three parts separated by dots: the header, the payload, and the signature.

-> Note: don't paste production tokens into jwt.io or any other online tool, as they could be intercepted and misused.
+> Note: Don't paste production tokens into jwt.io or any other online tool, as they could be intercepted and misused.

 ## Installing JWTKit